nazavode/zirkon/docs/source/getting-started/miscellanea.rst

 Additional validators can be used to manage keys unexpected keys found in validated section:
 - ``Complain()``
-  unexpected keys raise an UnexpectedParameterError (the default behaviour);
+  unexpected keys raise an UnexpectedOptionError (the default behaviour);
 - ``Remove()``
   unexpected keys are removed;
 - ``Ignore()``